I Don't Luv U: Story

-The inspector reads this and is shocked to find out the truth, since that is not how the story was portrayed in the media and amongst the public.
+The inspector reads this and is shocked to find out the truth since that is not how the story was portrayed in the media and amongst the public.
 He goes to the hospital to further question Yuvaan, but he is in critical condition waiting for an operation.
-The inspector questions Yuvaans friend Amey to find out how the MMS was leaked to the public.
-Amey says that the day after the recording was made, Yuvaan and his friends planned to go out, but before leaving they met Aayra who gave him her diary in which she expresses her love for him.

-While they are on their trip, Yuvaans friend Lovely takes his phone and does not return it.
-When they return from the outing, Amey receives a call from a friend, saying that an MMS recording of Aayra and Yuvaan had been leaked in the whole college and the media was starting to pick up on it.
-Yuvaan gets arrested and it turns into a nationwide scandal.
-After he is released on bail, Yuvaan tries to minimize the damage caused to Aarya and remove her name from the incident but it is too late.
+The inspector questions Yuvaan's friend Amey to find out how the MMS was leaked to the public.
+Amey says that the day after the recording was made, Yuvaan and his friends planned to go out, but before leaving they met Aayra, who gave him her diary in which she expresses her love for him.
+While they are on their trip, Yuvaan's friend Lovely takes his phone and does not return it.
+When they return from the outing, Amey receives a call from a friend, saying that an MMS recording of Aayra and Yuvaan had been leaked to the whole college and the media was starting to pick up on it.
+Yuvaan gets arrested, and it turns into a nationwide scandal.
+After he is released on bail, Yuvaan tries to minimize the damage caused to Aarya and remove her name from the incident, but it is too late.
 He decides to jump off the balcony with the diary.
-Hearing of the suicide attempt, the public sympathize with Yuvaan, but still demean Aarya.
+Hearing of the suicide attempt, the public sympathizes with Yuvaan but still demeans Aarya.
 She is mocked and ostracized in society.

-A month after his fall, Yuvaan is healed and goes to meet Aarya.
+A month after his fall, Yuvaan's injuries have healed, and he goes to meet Aayra.
 He tells her how much he loves her and asks for forgiveness.
-Aayra forgives him but also says as his apology won't bring her reputation back.
+Aayra forgives him but also says that his apology won't bring her reputation back.
 She reveals that her family is moving abroad to escape the scandal and that she may never see him again.

 Sometime later, Yuvaan is being interviewed by a news channel.
-The news anchor asks him if Aarya has forgiven him, since the entire country now sympathizes with him.
-He says that he does not know if she had forgiven him, but all he does know is that he still loves her.
-Later on, it is revealed that Aayra's parents have left India but she chose to stay behind in order to reunite with Yuvaan.
+The news anchor asks him if Aayra has forgiven him since the entire country now sympathizes with him.
+He says that he does not know if she has forgiven him, but all he does know is that he still loves her.
+Later on, it is revealed that Aayra's parents have left India, but she chose to stay behind to reunite with Yuvaan.